Tax Debts – You Could Lose Your Personal Assets

-A Director Penalty Notice (DPN) is issued by the Australian Taxation Office (ATO) and can make a director personally liable for a Company tax debt.
+A Director Penalty Notice (DPN) may be issued by the Australian Taxation Office (ATO) and directors can be held personally liable for Company tax debts.

-Tax debts for which a director may be held personally liable include unpaid PAYG and unpaid superannuation guarantee payments.
-Currently a director cannot be held personally liable for unpaid Company Tax or GST – but this is likely to change in the near future.
+Directors may be held personally liable for unpaid PAYG and unpaid superannuation.
+Presently a director cannot be held personally liable for unpaid Company Tax or GST – but this is likely to change in the near future.

 What is a Director Penalty Notice?

-A DPN is a recovery tool of the ATO that may result in a director losing the protection of a company structure.
+A DPN is a recovery tool of the ATO that may result in a director losing the protection of the company structure.
 If that occurs, a directors’ personal assets will be exposed and potentially available to meet a Company’s tax debt.

 When is a Director Penalty Notice issued?

-A Director Penalty Notice is usually issued when a company is significantly behind in remitting tax or lodging its BAS returns, or following a long history of broken promises, failed repayment arrangements, or when the ATO has lost faith in the credibility of the director.
+A Director Penalty Notice is usually issued when a company is significantly behind in remitting tax or lodging its BAS returns, or following a long history of broken promises, failed repayment arrangements, or when the ATO has simply lost faith in the credibility of the director.

 How does a Director Penalty Notice work?

 A Director Penalty Notice works in 2 distinct ways in respect of PAYG – BUT for superannuation, a director is immediately personally liable.

-1. Where a Director Penalty Notice is, or is likely to be issued, and where BAS & Super returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there is an outstanding PAYG and super debt), a director will be allowed 21 days to comply with the notice to AVOID personal liability for the Company Tax Debt.
+1. Where a Director Penalty Notice is issued, and where all BAS returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there may be an outstanding PAYG debt), a director will be allowed 21 days to comply with the Notice and thereby AVOID personal liability for the Company PAYG Tax Debt.

-To comply with a Director Penalty Notice and avoid personal liability for a Company tax debt, a Director must, within 21 days of the date on the notice:
+In this situation, to comply with a Director Penalty Notice and avoid personal liability for a Company PAYG tax debt, a Director must, within 21 days of the date on the notice: